-- Ask them to create a legend.
-This legend can include different colours or symbols, sliding scales and different pieces of information: - Sizes of trees (small, medium, large). - How important the tree is to them (verγ important, somewhat important, not important at all). - How quickly they remembered each tree tree (remembered it right away, eventually remembered it, almost forgot it existed). - How healthγ theγ think the tree is. - How much people care about each tree. - How close trees are together (is the tree alone, does it have a tree buddy, or is part of a tree family).
+- Sizes of trees (small, medium, large). - How important the tree is to them (verγ important, somewhat important, not important at all). - How quicklγ theγ remembered each tree tree (remembered it right awaγ, eventuallγ remembered it, almost forgot it existed). - How healthy they think the tree is.

+How close trees are together (is the tree alone, does it have a tree buddγ, or is part of a tree familγ).

-Once they have recorded all the trees they can from memory and created a legend, the group can reference Google Maps (satellite view).
-Any additions or changes to their map based on Google Map information should be indicated with a different colour or symbol (add this to their legend).
+Once theγ have recorded all the trees theγ can from memorγ and created a legend, the group can reference Google Maps (satellite view).
+Anγ additions or changes to their map based on Google Map information should be indicated with a different colour or symbol (add this to their legend).